fetchai/agents-aea/packages/fetchai/skills/tac_control_contract/README.md

 ## Handlers

 * tac: handles TAC messages for registering/unregistering agents in the TAC
-* oef: handles oef_search messages if (un)registration on soef is unsuccessful
+* oef: handles oef_search messages if (un)registration on SOEF is unsuccessful
 * transaction: handles signing messages for communication with the ledger

 ## Links